ARMmbed/mbed-cli/README.md

 $ git remote set-url --push origin https://github.com/screamerbg/repo-fork
 ```

-Each of `git commit`, `git push` and `mbed publish` push the new revisions to your fork.
+Both `git commit & git push` and `mbed publish` push the new revisions to your fork.
 You can fetch from the original repository using `mbed update` or `git pull`.
 If you explicitly want to fetch or pull from your fork, then you can use `git pull https://github.com/screamerbg/repo-fork [branch]`.

 Through the workflow explained above, mbed CLI maintains association to the original repository (which you may want to send a pull request to) and will record references with the revision hashes that you push to your fork.
 Until your pull request (PR) is accepted, all recorded references are invalid.
 Once the PR is accepted, all revision hashes from your fork become part the original repository, making them valid.